choryukyo/react-demo/README.md

-# APG-Demo
+# React-Demo
-APG-Demo for EC2
+React-Demo for EC2